Thomas Crimble

 Thomas Crimble is a musician who played with Skin Alley and Hawkwind before becoming a central part of the organisation of the Glastonbury Festival from the 1971 free festival until 1999.
 He subsequently became involved in Nik Turner's alternative Hawkwind project Space Ritual.

 Early career

 He founded Skin Alley with drummer Giles Pope and manager Richard Thomas (of Clearwater fame), a progressive Jazz-Rock band later to be signed to the Stax Label after leaving CBS.
-Whilst in Skin Alley, Thomas and Giles jammed with Jimi Hendrix and Stephen Stills at the Revolution Club in London.
+Whilst in Skin Alley, Thomas and Giles jammed with Jimi Hendrix and Stephen Stills at the Speakeasy Club in London.

 After leaving Skin Alley, he was asked to join Hawkwind as bass player, replacing John Harrison who had just completed the first album.
 Played in Hawkwind for about 8 months, playing live every night and helping create tracks on the In Search of Space album.
 He played with Hawkwind outside the official Isle of Wight Festival 1970, which was greatly enjoyed by Jimi Hendrix, although he didn't join in that time.